EmiFree/discord-voicemessage-sender-GUI/README.md

 ## Installation

 To run with python:
+(May have to activate the python venv included in env/ depending on your installation/platform
 ```bash
 git clone https://github.com/EmiFree/discord-voicemessage-sender-GUI.git # or download the zip with the "Code" button above
 cd discord-voicemessage-sender-GUI